Danny Escobedo

 Danny Escobedo (born c.
 1937) was a Chicago petitioner in the Supreme Court case of Escobedo v.
-Illinois, which established a criminal suspect's right to remain silent and have an attorney present during questioning.
+Illinois, which established a criminal suspect's right to remain silent and to have an attorney present during questioning.
 This case was an important precedent to the famous Miranda v.
 Arizona decision.

+Case

 Escobedo's brother-in-law Manuel was shot on the night of January 19, 1960, and Escobedo was arrested, without a warrant, at 2:30 a.m. the next day to be questioned.
 He was released at 5 p.m, that afternoon after Warren Wolfson, his lawyer, obtained a writ of habeas corpus, making no statement to the police.
 On January 30, Benedict DiGerlando, a man in police custody told the police that Escobedo had shot and killed Manuel.
-The police then arrested Escobedo along with his sister between 8 and 9 that day.
+The police then arrested Escobedo, along with his sister, between 8 and 9 p.m. that day.
 He was then taken to the police headquarters and questioned without letting him speak to or even see his lawyer.
 During his questioning, Escobedo was tricked into saying he knew that DiGerlando had killed Manuel, making him an accomplice.
-He was then found guilty of first degree murder and was sentenced to jail for 20 years, with his "confession" which he had later recanted.
+He was then found guilty of first degree murder and was sentenced to jail for 20 years, with his "confession", which he had later recanted.